sensedeep/onetable-cli/README.md

 The DynamoDB OneTable Migration CLI is a command line tool for orchestrating DynamoDB migrations when using [DynamoDB OneTable](https://www.npmjs.com/package/dynamodb-onetable) and [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate).

-The CLI is ideal for development teams to initialize and reset database contents and for production use to control and sequence step-wise database upgrades.
+The CLI is ideal for development teams to initialize and reset database contents and for production use to control and sequence step-wise database upgrades and downgrades.
+It is a vital tool to successfully evolve your Single-Table DynamoDB patterns.

-The OneTable CLI was used in production by the [SenseDeep Serverless Troubleshooter](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.
+The OneTable CLI was used in production by the [SenseDeep Developer Studio](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.

 ## OneTable Migrate CLI Features

-* Simple command line utility to control and manage DynamoDB schema and contents.
+* Easy command line utility to control and manage DynamoDB schema and contents.
-* Mutate database schema and contents via discrete, reversible migrations.
+* Mutates database schema and contents via discrete, reversible migrations.
 * Migrate upwards, downwards, to specific versions.
 * Automated, ordered sequencing of migrations in both directions.
-* Operate on local databases, remote databases via AWS credentials and via Lambda proxy.
+* Operates on local databases, remote databases via AWS credentials and via a Lambda proxy.
 * Add and remove seed data in any migration.
 * Quick reset of DynamoDB databases for development.
-* Generate migration scripts.
 * Show database status and list applied migrations.
 * Show outstanding migrations.
 * Stored history of migrations.